camdenmcgath/sit/README.md

 Sit is a command line tool built to wrap git commands into quicker and more concise commands with safer defaults.

 ## Installation
 Currently, only installations from source at [crates.io](https://crates.io/crates/sit) are supported.
 Binary installations are currently in the works.
+This is currently a very basic implementation and a young app, so there is a lot of room for development!

 ### From Source (Crates.io)
-If Rust is installed, you can run `cargo install sit`
+If Rust is installed, you can run `cargo install sit`.
+It will copy binary targets to `~/.cargo/bin/`, so if `spit` is having trouble running, ensure that your shell is checking that directory!
 ## Commands
 | `sit` | `git` |
 | ------ | ----- |